johnnyreilly/jsdoc-javascript-vs-typescript/TALK.md

 <aside class="notes">
 Classically you would write TypeScript in ts files
 And compile to JS files - erasing the type system

+that's significant - you don't run your source code, you run your compiled code
 </aside>

 ## TypeScript = JavaScript + static typing